jbcima/chorus/README.md

 1.  **Develop locally**

-    Start up the site ans then navigate to http://localhost:8000
+    Start up the site and then navigate to http://localhost:8000

     ```shell
     gatsby develop